- Scientific name: Platichthys flesus

 Methods and Techniques to Catch Flounder

 Flounder are sometimes caught when going for larger species but specifically fishing for flounder on light gear can be fun, especially in estuaries and harbours where conditions are likely to be calm and having to deal with heavy and rough seas will not be an issue.
-Specialist flatfish rods are on the market which can be used specifically to fish for flounder and related flatfish species, although bass, spinning or even carp rods can be used instead.
+Specialist flatfish rods are on the market which can be used specifically to fish for flounder and related flatfish species, although bass, spinning or even carp rods can be effectively used instead.
 Since casting distance is not an issue when targeting flounder rigs with two or three flapping hooks are used and this allows a different bait to be used on each one, and also allows a stronger scent trail to be built up.
-A main reason for missing out on catching flounder is casting over the feeding fish.
-They come very, very close to the shore and casts just ten or fifteen yards (or even less) can locate flounder.
+A main reason for missing out on catching flounder is casting past the feeding fish.
+Flounder come very, very close to the shore and casts just ten or fifteen yards (or even less) can locate flounder.

-As flounder often seek out gullies in the seabed using a plain weight that will roll around and lie in these gullies can be a good tactic to seek out the flounder.
+As flounder often seek out gullies in the seabed using a plain weight that will roll around and lie in these gullies can be a good tactic to find flounder.
 The main bait when going for flounder is lugworm and ragworm, although they will also happily take mussel, mackerel and peeler crab.
-Harbour ragworm (maddies) are a top bait for flounder, with seven or eight of the small worms threaded onto a hook making a top flounder bait.
+Harbour ragworm (maddies) are a top bait for flounder, with seven or eight of the small worms threaded onto a hook making an excellent flounder bait.
 Flounder have a fairly small mouth and often pull at a bait before full taking it in their mouth.
 Many anglers strike too early and are left confused and frustrated as to why they keep missing bites.
-Allow flounder bites to develop before striking and reeling in.
+Anglers should allow flounder bites to develop before striking and reeling in.
 Long-shanked hooks size 2 – 1/0 are best to use as they present worm baits well and are easier to remove from the flounders small mouth.
 Some anglers advise using smaller hooks down to sizes 4 or 6, but larger flounder can completely consume hooks this size and it becomes impossible to unhook and return these fish.
 Light gauge hooks are also the best choice as they cause less damage to the worm baits that are often used to fish for this species.

 While the urban myth that cod are attracted to the colour white has been debunked as nonsense, there is plenty of evidence that using beads and sequins on hooklengths does indeed attract inquisitive flatfish such as flounder and also plaice.
 Anglers adding these to hooklengths often outcatch anglers who do not.
 Some anglers just put beads on the hooklength, while others alternate beads with sequins.
 A wide range of sequins and beads are available some of which are specially designed as sea fishing attractor beads, while sequins can be bought from any stationary shop.
 Similarly attractor spoons are also added to hooklengths.
 Spoons spin and turn in the tide and can also churn up the seabed which creates an added source of attraction for flounders.
 Sea Angling Shop sells flounder spoons complete with swivels, beads and a hook for only £1.39 each – click here to view.